fatehvirsingh/Induction-programmee/README.md

 - Welcomed students and introduced the **legacy, vision, and values** of GNDEC.
 - Talked about the institute’s **academic excellence**, research environment, and student-focused approach.
 - Gave a tour of the campus offerings and available facilities.
+####  **Dr. Sehajpal Singh**
+  He gave us detailed information about the college in a very clear and engaging manner.
+He expressed that we are fortunate to be taking admission during the 70th anniversary of the college.
+He congratulated all of us on becoming a part of this historic moment.

 ####  **Mrs. Harpreet Kaur Garewal**
 - HOD of Applied Sciences
 - Encouraged students to approach their first year as a foundation-building phase
 - Spoke on bridging the gap between school and engineering academics

+-
 - #### **Mr. Maheshinder Singh Garewal**
 - He delivered a very inspiring speech where he talked about the NSET Trust of GNDEC College.
 He shared personal life examples to explain how to build confidence.